edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-## 💡 Tips for further

-- Delegate subscription management.
+Note that when using a custom operator the `ngOnDestroy` lifecycle hook needs to be implemented or it will instantly throw an error.

+## Some rules to follow

 - Avoid logic in `.subscribe()`.
 - Avoid subscription in services.
-- Avoiding nested subscribes.
+- Avoid nested subscribes.
-- Don’t pass streams to components directly.
+- Don’t pass streams to components directly to decouple components.
+- Use `book$ | async as book` to minimize view subscriptions.
+- Delegate subscription management as much as you can.

 `oembed: https://twitter.com/Michael_Hladky/status/1180316203937681410`

-I close this post with this smart quote from Michael Hladky.
+I would close this post with this smart quote from Michael Hladky.
 I strongly suggest you to follow this guy if you're interested in the Reactive X world, he's consistently publishing interesting stuff.